PREVENTION & SCREENINGS

 - Be physically active in everyday life.
 Limit the time you spend sitting.

--Limit high-calorie foods (foods high in sugar or fat) and avoid sugary drinks.
+- Have a healthy diet: -Eat plenty of whole grains, pulses (lentils, beans, peas and chickpeas), vegetables and fresh fruits.-Limit high-calorie foods (foods high in sugar or fat) and avoid sugary drinks.
 Avoid processed meat; limit red meat and foods high in salt.

 - If you drink alcohol of any type, limit your intake.
 Not drinking alcohol is better for cancer prevention.